 Field type: N(13,1) Result: 65152378815,7 — correct result

 Additional verification of field type and number should be introduce before writing out to shape file.
 I suppose this is similar problem to Bug #3500.

-#2 Updated by alobo - over 9 years ago
+#2 Updated by alobo - almost 10 years ago

 Actually, it's a problem of the field type:

 If Precision = 0, even if field type has been set to Float